1. Entering the World of Raised Bed Gardens

 A great method to increase productivity for your potato plants is to use specially designed towers which save space.
 This raised bed garden project makes use of galvanized metal shaped into cylinders covered with bamboo.
 Keeping them tightly in place is important and that’s why the creator uses rebar for this purpose.

 Harvesting the potatoes is much easier if you work with a raised bed like this one.
 All you have to do is lift the cylinder and collect the resulting pile of tubers.
 Take a look at the step-by-step tutorial for this growing project and learn to make your own potato towers.
+There’s also the option of raising potatoes in garden bags like these.

 11. Curved Raised Bed